enrilwang/elec5619-backend/README.md

 #### User authentication
 - After user login, this user will get a token.
 We will use this token to verify this user
 - When user want to login, Users need to click on the slider verification code first which given by GEETEST (external API)
-- When user in the login page, there will have encouraged word randomly produced given by external API

 #### User